quadraturbo/IPROT/README.md

 ## Disclaimer

 This tool is provided for **educational and research purposes only**.
 Users are responsible for complying with all applicable laws and regulations in their jurisdiction.
-The authors assume no liability for misuse or damage caused by this software.
+The author assumes no liability for misuse or damage caused by this software.

 **Use responsibly and ethically.**